MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 CVI is intended for customers who meet the following criteria:

-- Have a large deployment of meeting room devices and personal video devices deployment (50+ devices) that aren't qualified for direct integration with Microsoft Teams
+- Have a large deployment of meeting room devices and personal video devices deployment (50+ devices) that aren't qualified for direct integration with Microsoft Teams.
-- Are supported by one of our CVI partners
+- Are supported by one of our CVI partners.
 - Want to retain the value of their investment in their current meeting room devices and personal video devices while transitioning to a Microsoft Teams solution.

 While CVI provides a great intermediate solution, we encourage our customers to look into our native Teams Meeting solutions, such as Teams Rooms Systems, for the long term.